NGO Experts Logo

 Q5: Can a Section 8 company receive foreign funding?

-Yes, Section 8 companies are highly rated for FCRA approval and foreign donations because of rigorous compliance and governance systems
+Yes, Section 8 companies are highly rated for FCRA approval and foreign donations because of their rigorous compliance and governance systems

 📢Subscribe For Updates